TheOdinProject/curriculum/ruby/computer_science/recursive_methods.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-  1. Read the [Chapter on Recursion](http://ruby.bastardsbook.com/chapters/recursion/) in the Bastards Book of Ruby by Dan Nguyen.
+  1. Read the [Chapter on Recursion](http://ruby.bastardsbook.com/chapters/recursion/) in the Bastards Book of Ruby by Dan Nguyen or for Javascript give [this recursion resource](https://javascript.info/recursion) a try.
   2. Watch [this explanation of Recursion](https://www.youtube.com/watch?v=6oDQaB2one8) by Web Dev Simplified.
   3. Watch this [Video on Recursion](https://www.youtube.com/watch?v=mz6tAJMVmfM) from CS50.
   4. Read the ["Implementation Issues" section of the wiki article](http://en.wikipedia.org/wiki/Divide_and_conquer_algorithm#Implementation_issues) to get an overview of some of the limitations of recursion.